 For more details on how to set up the bot, head to our support documentation on using the ShareGate Apricot Teams bot.

-Owners pick the purpose and sensitivity level that best fits their team.
+Owners pick the purpose and group sensitivity label that best fits their team.

-Once the owner has answered the bot, the security settings that correspond to the sensitivity level they selected will automatically be applied to their group/team.
+Once the owner has answered the bot, the security settings that correspond to the group sensitivity label they selected will automatically be applied to their group/team.

 Our bot also relates that information back to you in ShareGate Apricot on your ‘Groups’ page, where the newly applied label will appear in the ‘Sensitivity’ column next to that team.